 The commission consists of 11 members.
 Two of these are standing members representing the University of Iowa and MidAmerican Energy.

 Applications for the commission are accepted year-round and retained for one year in the event that a commission member is unable to continue.

 Questions can be directed to Brenda Nations, Sustainability Services Coordinator, at 319-887-6161.

 Community Climate Action Grants

-Requirements The organization or group must be principally and physically located in Iowa City.
-This year partnering with other organizations is not required.
-For-profit agencies may apply if they partner with a non-profit agency partner in the project.
+Organizations or groups applying must be principally and physically located in Iowa City.
+For-profit agencies may apply if they partner with a non-profit agency partner.
 Any applicant or partnering group located outside of Iowa City must demonstrate that the population or area served will primarily be people or places within Iowa City.

 - Ready to be implemented and can be completed within 12 months or less

 - Directly related to the City’s Climate Action Plan objectives